Craigharrison79/MS3-Recipes/README.md

 ## Procfile and Requirements.txt

-We need to make a list of all the Python dependencies for  the project which can be done in the command line by create a file "requirements.txt.
+- We need to make a list of all the Python dependencies for the project which can be done in the command line by creating a file "requirements.txt.

 ``$ pip freeze > requirements.txt``

-- When we deploy to Heroku we need a specific file that let  Heroku know how to run the project and this is done in the command line also by creating a Profile.
+- When we deploy to Heroku we need a specific file that lets Heroku know how to run the project and this is done in the command line also by creating a Profile.

 ``$ echo web: python app.py > Procfile`` (use capital P when writing Procfile).

-- Also make sure you remove any added line to the Procfile code as this can cause problems in Heroku running the project.
+- Also make sure you remove any added lines to the Procfile code as this can cause problems in Heroku running the project.

 - How push to GitHub.